Cherreads

 "How much do they know?"
 Will asked.
 His voice came out level.
 He was proud of that.

 "I don't know," Elias said.
-"I told you — it's above my clearance.
+"I told you.
+It's above my clearance.
 I've never seen the file.
 I just know it exists and that the people who have seen it aren't the people who sent me out here."
 He looked back at his hands.
 "I'm a recruiter.
 Whatever you are, it's not something they sent a recruiter for."

 Will sat with that for a moment.

 I have walked into ambushes, Khan said, very quietly.
 I have been betrayed by men I trusted and outmaneuvered by generals I underestimated.
 But I have never been observed from the moment of my birth without knowing it.
-A pause.
 This is a different kind of war, boy.

 Will stood up, brushing dirt from his hands.